 Width: 31 cm

 It’s likely you’ve seen this in a film before, or at a large English garden party.
-They’re wicked and a lot of fun.
+They’re a lot of fun.

 The one thing that chess misses, is the actual physical aspect of “imitating the pieces” and being drawn into the game.